ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 Click **File** and select **Add local repository...**.

 !!! note
     The "New repository..." option will not work for an existing project.
 Although the Menu option looks identical to the menu that you are redirected to you, the "New repository..." choice will actually create a folder inside of your project, and only keep track of things that are inside that folder.
-[This will hopefully be fixed in the future](https://github.com/desktop/desktop/issues/9651)

 1. In the **Local path** field, click **Choose** and navigate to your project folder.
 2. You will see a warning that says: